California State Route 130: Route description

+Route 130 is defined in section 430, subdivision (a), of the California Streets and Highways Code, and that the highway is "from the eastern city limit of the City of San Jose near Manning Avenue to Route 33 near Patterson via the vicinity of Mount Hamilton".
+While control of the former portion of Route 130 between Route 101 and San Jose's eastern border has been relinquished by the state to the city, subdivision (b) further mandates that the city must still "maintain within its jurisdiction signs directing motorists to the continuation of Route 130".

-After crossing San Jose's eastern border, SR 130 then heads east up into the mountains along Mount Hamilton Road, offering vistas of San Jose and the Santa Clara Valley, and traveling through some of the last remaining ranch and naturally wild land in Santa Clara County as well as Joseph D. Grant County Park.
+Starting at San Jose's eastern border, SR 130 heads east up into the mountains along Mount Hamilton Road, offering vistas of San Jose and the Santa Clara Valley, and traveling through some of the last remaining ranch and naturally wild land in Santa Clara County as well as Joseph D. Grant County Park.
 As SR 130 approaches the base of Mount Hamilton itself, the road narrows further and is barely capable of supporting two cars abreast.
 The narrow road begins a series of tight switchbacks that culminate on the summit of Mount Hamilton at the Lick Observatory.
 The observatory also serves as the existing route's eastern terminus at around 4,200 ft.
 (1,280 m) elevation.
 When snow falls on the higher elevations of the road, it is closed until crews can clear the snow and black ice.
 There is a small community in this area.

 Although state maintenance of SR 130 ends at this point, the road continues east of the Lick Observatory as the county road San Antonio Valley Road.
 San Antonio Valley Road terminates at the intersection of Mines Road (to Livermore) and Del Puerto Canyon Road, which the latter eventually leads to Interstate 5 and Patterson.
 It consists of one to two lanes, and may be considered a part of SR 130 by the state in the future.
 The County of Santa Clara has posted SR 130 markers along the section it controls, but the route within Stanislaus County remains totally unsigned by either the state or the county there.

 A portion of SR 130 in San Jose is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.